This post may contain affiliate links. Please see my affiliate disclaimer for more information.

 Sadly for me and my wallet, the Legend is great – but there is a cheaper alternative out there that addresses the main weakness in the 3103.
 Bulldog Gear in the UK have released a bench that is clearly of similar design to the Legend, but with a few tweaks… Including an adjustable seat pad to eliminate pad gap!

-The downside of the Bulldog 2.0 bench – as per the Legend 3103 which is of similar design – is that it doesn’t move in to incline positions.
+The downside of the Bulldog 2.0 bench – as per the Legend 3103 which is of similar design – is that it doesn’t move in to incline positions without an additional leg attachment.
 That’s a bit rich of me – you asked what the best FID bench was and I’ve given you an FI bench!
 Let me explain why…

 As we talked about the FID bench is a great ‘one stop shop’.
-Sadly I think this is too much of a compromise for my uses (heavy bench training) and any bench with decline options will naturally be more a general fitness bench, and not a more hardcore weight training bench.
+Sadly I think this is too much of a compromise for my uses (heavy bench training) and any bench with decline options will naturally be more a general fitness bench or require additional attachments.
 That was certainly my experience with the BodyCraft F320.

 If you can’t quite stretch to the Bulldog 2.0, then I would take a look at the (relatively) new Ironmaster Super Bench Pro which is available in the UK and is usefully shorter (at 17.2” tall) than the old Super Bench.